PhilipDaniels/rmule/README.md

   /455, root user check, skipped for now
   /503 start to create data structures: CStatistics, CClientList, CFriendList, CSearchList etc.

-[ ] Why are errors not being propagated without unwrap?

 [ ] List of servers.
 See ServerList.cpp for operations.
   [ ] Load list of servers
   [ ] If any rows are found in addresses then we use them to auto-update the server list